OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Step 5.
 Enabling MySQL/MariaDB/PostgreSQL (Optional)
 ================================================================================

-You can skip this step if you just want to deploy OpenNebula as quickly as possible.
-However if you are deploying this for production, or in a more serious environment, make sure you read the :ref:`MySQL Setup <mysql_setup>` or :ref:`PostgreSQL Setup <postgresql_setup>` sections.
+You can skip this step if you want to deploy OpenNebula as quickly as possible for evaluation.

-Note that it **is** possible to switch from SQLite to MySQL, but since it's more cumbersome to migrate databases, we suggest that, if in doubt, use MySQL from the start.
-It is not possible to automatically migrate existing databases to PostgreSQL.
+If you are deploying Front-end for the production/serious use, make sure you read the :ref:`Database Setup <database_setup>` guide and select the suitable database backend.
+Although it **is** possible to switch from (default) SQLite to MySQL/MariaDB backend later, but since it's not easy and straightforward, **we suggest to deploy and use MySQL/MariaDB backend since the very beginning**.
+Also please note it's not possbile to migrate existing databases to PostgreSQL at all.

 Step 6.
 Configuring OpenNebula
 ================================================================================